bmillham/starlink-graph/README.md

 The humanize module is used if installed.
 Install it with pip3 install humanize

 # Preperation
-Copy the exemple starlink-graph-default.ini to starlink-graph.ini and edit it to change billing_date to the start day of your billing cycle.
+Copy the example starlink-graph-default.ini to starlink-graph.ini and edit it to change billing_date to the start day of your billing cycle.

 # Running
 Just clone the git and run the script: python starlink-graph.py